What does it mean to provide cooperation, snitch or be an informant for the police?

 - Cooperation may require engaging in bigger drug deals than justified under the circumstances to get a deal in the legal system

-Our typical client that is asked to cooperate is a vulnerable suburban youth that is caught with drugs.
 Cooperation (snitching) is usually arranged while the accused person is caught red handed while engaged in illegal activity or in police custody for a criminal offense.
-Unfortunately, the police may use these scenarios as opportunities to take advantage of the situation by threatening prosecution or by persuading the party with incentives to cooperate that include: immediate release from jail and consideration to dismiss or reduce the charges.
+Unfortunately, the police may use these scenarios as opportunities to take advantage of the situation by threatening prosecution or by persuading the party with incentives to cooperate that include: immediate release from jail and consideration to get all criminal charges dropped.
 Upon being released from jail, the unwary person will be instructed to contact an undercover officer for further instructions and discouraged from contacting a criminal defense lawyer.
 An individual that immediately chooses this route is placing his or her trust with the same law enforcement officers that will be testifying for the prosecution should criminal charges later be pursued.

 What the Police Won’t Tell You about Cooperation Can Hurt You

 The police are not required to give legal advice or explain every other possible option when attempting to engage an individual to become an informant.
 The police will not tell you that your case can be worked out without cooperation or that an attorney can fight the case if it is based upon an illegal search.
-Here are just a few legal rights that you forego when you agree to cooperate with the police:
+Here are just a few other legal rights that you forego when you agree to cooperate with the police:

 - 4th Amendment Constitutional right to be free from unreasonable searches